 For these bunnies I used Lion Brand's Homespun Thick and Quick which honestly worked out even better than I hoped.
 This yarn is nice and chunky which means even the large crochet bunny toy only took a few hours to make.

-In the past, I've been hesitant to crochet with Homespun yarn because I thought finding my stitches would be more trouble than it's worth.
-Surprisingly though, it was no problem at all.
-I think that using a tension that was neither super tight or super loose is pretty helpful.
+I think using a tension that was neither super tight nor super loose is pretty helpful.
 When in doubt, you can simply feel for the next stitch with your thumb before inserting your hook.

 Simply use a hook that will create fairly tight stitches (so as to better disguise the stuffing inside your bunny).
-I've included instructions in the tutorial below on how to customize your this pattern to make any size crochet bunny you wish.
+I’ve included instructions in the tutorial below on how to customize this pattern to make any size crochet bunny you wish.

-I'd love to see a really large crochet bunny toy with big long ears.
-Wouldn't that be cute?
-For a shorter, more squatty version, simply crochet a bunny from a square instead of a rectangle.
+I’d love to see a really large crochet bunny toy with big long ears.
+Wouldn’t that be cute?
+For a shorter, more squatty version, crochet a bunny from a square instead of a rectangle.

 Purchase the ad-free, printable PDF here.